fbpx

 CHECT will only retain your personal data for a limited period of time and for no longer than is necessary for the purposes for which we are processing it.
 This will depend on a number of factors, including:

-As a member of CHECT, we retain certain medical data which you have provided to us about you and / or your child and which enables us to provide relevant information and support to you.
+If you are a member of CHECT, we retain certain medical data which you have provided to us about you and / or your child and which enables us to provide relevant information and support to you.
 This includes retinoblastoma diagnosis and date of diagnosis, treatment information and level of visual impairment.
+We will retain this data indefinitely as a historical research record of retinoblastoma in the UK.
 If at any time you wish to cease your membership, or to remove this information from our systems, you can contact CHECT via any of the means mentioned above.

 All supporters’ records are retained for seven years after they have made a donation in order to comply with HMRC obligations on claiming Gift Aid and for accounting purposes.